-Read on for more advice on using a standing desk, followed by our pick of the best standing desks available right now.
+Read on for more advice on using a standing desk, followed by our top picks for the best sit-stand and standing desks available right now.

 Are standing desks good for you?